 When you meet with a genetic counselor ask them to review information about the Genetic Information Nondiscrimination Act (GINA).
 This is a national law in the US, which prohibits most employers and group health insurers from using your genetic status as a pre-existing condition.
 However life insurance, disability insurance, and long term care insurance are exempt from this non-discrimination requirement.
 Military personnel are also not protected by this law.
 This easy to read resource will help you better understand the GINA law.

-If you test positive for a mutation in the CDH1 gene (or any gene mutation), and you work for a large company, your employer’s group health insurer should not be able to use this information against you.
+If you test positive for a pathogenic variant in the CDH1 gene (or any gene variant), and you work for a large company, your employer’s group health insurer should not be able to use this information against you.
 The military and life & disability insurers are legally permitted to refuse service or coverage based on your genetic status.
-Therefore, if you ever plan to have a life or disability insurance policy, it may be helpful to establish these policies before you get tested for the mutation.
+Therefore, if you ever plan to have a life or disability insurance policy, it may be helpful to establish these policies before you proceed with genetic testing.